Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Lensing dynamics

 with relative (signed) magnification

-where $\pmb{\beta}(t)$ is the angular impact parameter between the lens and the source and $u(t)\equiv|\pmb{\beta}(t)/\theta_E|$.
-Given \textit{Gaia}'s point spread function (PSF) width of about 2~pixels or $100\,\mathrm{mas}$~\cite{prusti2016gaia}, the two lensed source images are rarely resolved individually (especially if the lensing occurs inside the Milky Way), meaning \textit{Gaia} will usually only resolve the light centroid of the two images.
+where $\pmb{\beta}(t)$ is the angular impact parameter pointing from the lens to the source, and the dimensionless impact parameter $u(t)\equiv|\pmb{\beta}(t)/\theta_E|$.
+The absolute value on the left hand side accounts for the fact that the inversion of the second image can be ignored since it is point-like.
+Given \textit{Gaia}'s point spread function (PSF) width of about 2~pixels or $100\,\mathrm{mas}$~\cite{prusti2016gaia}, the two lensed source images are rarely resolved individually (especially if the lensing occurs inside the MW), meaning \textit{Gaia} will usually only resolve the light centroid of the two images.
 Via eqs.~\eqref{eq:two_soln_lensing_defl} and~\eqref{eq:two_soln_lensing_mag}, the light centroid deflection due to lensing is given by

 which we insert into eq.~\eqref{eq:general_blip_trajectory} to obtain a complete expression for \emph{lensed} trajectories in the \textit{Gaia} catalog.
 We provide a schematic of the lensing geometry and notation in figure~\ref{fig:lensing_diagram}, and we show a realistic blip trajectory in figure~\ref{fig:example_trajectories}.